If my relative has lost mental capacity, what are my options?

 Who can be a deputy?

-The deputy is often a professional such as a solicitor or a representative of a local authority.
+The deputy is often a professional, such as a solicitor or a representative of a local authority.

 A deputy can also be a relative or close friend of the person who needs help making decisions.
 He or she must be aged over 18.

-It is possible to appoint more than one person as a deputy?
+Is it possible to appoint more than one person as a deputy?

-If no one is willing or able to take on the role of deputy then The Court of Protection may appoint a ‘panel deputy’ – someone with specialist knowledge of mental capacity law – to look after the incapacitated person’s financial affairs.
+If no one is willing or able to take on the role of deputy, then the Court of Protection may appoint a ‘panel deputy’ – someone with specialist knowledge of mental capacity law – to look after the incapacitated person’s financial affairs.

 How do you prove someone has lost capacity?